ikoenigsknecht/quiet-interview-chat/README.md

 * I am having issues with Kafka causing issues with initial connection (I have to create a consumer for each user<->user/user<->channel pairing to distribute messages across socket.io sockets/servers) and distribution.
 I was able to work around that with connection message retries on my client but its still undesirable.
 This is also introducing intermittent issues with distribution causing sockets to receive realtime message updates.
 I think this mostly comes down to my local Kafka config but I didn't have time to debug fully.
 * My unit tests are sparse.
 I wanted to spend more time on this but didn't get the chance.
 * E2E tests are janky.
 I would want to modify them to use a real framework and have true assertions but this was good enough to understand how things were operating for the time.
+* I wish I had written more code documentation.
+I started down that path but kind of lost it as I was experimenting.
+* I would have liked to create a system diagram.